ray-project/ray/doc/source/ray-air/trainer.rst

 .. image:: images/train.svg

-Ray AIR Trainers provide a way to scale out training with popular machine learning frameworks
+Ray AIR Trainers provide a way to scale out training with popular machine learning frameworks.

 As part of Ray Train, Trainers provide a seamless abstraction for running distributed multi-node training with fault tolerance.